chenxing3/Waveman/README.md

 *Waveman* is pipeline to identify bat species for audio file

-It is based on deep learning method and is written using Python3(64-bit), which is test in Windows 10, Linux, and Mac.
+It is based on deep learning method and is written using Python3(64-bit), which test in Windows 7/10, Linux, and Mac OS.
-Not support Python2 and Python3 32-bit since some problems ocourred when install package librosa and tensorflow.
+Not support Python2 and Python3(32-bit) since some problems ocourred when install package librosa or tensorflow.

 Here, we summarize how to setup this software package and run the scripts on a small dataset, which contend 10 audio files with format of wav.